KDE/digikam-doc/post_processing/print_creator.rst

 The Desktop File
 ~~~~~~~~~~~~~~~~

 The desktop file is needed for translations.
-If you use your templates for your own, you don't really need it.
+If you produce templates strictly for your own use, you don't really need it.
 It's a standard ini-style file and looks like this (for instance :file:`1_photo_9x13cm`):

 .. code-block:: ini